Forum selection clause

-A forum selection clause (sometimes called a dispute resolution clause, choice of court clause, jurisdiction clause or an arbitration clause, depending upon its form) in a contract with a conflict of laws element allows the parties to agree that any disputes relating to that contract will be resolved in a specific forum.
+In contract law, a forum selection clause (sometimes called a dispute resolution clause, choice of court clause, governing law clause, jurisdiction clause or an arbitration clause, depending on its form) in a contract with a conflict of laws element allows the parties to agree that any disputes relating to that contract will be resolved in a specific forum.
 They usually operate in conjunction with a choice of law clause which determines the proper law of the relevant contract.

-There are three principal types of clause:
+Forms

+Forum selection clauses may seek to restrict the choice of forum for litigation in three ways: